Observational cosmology

 Observational cosmology is the study of the structure, the evolution and the origin of the universe through observation, using instruments such as telescopes and cosmic ray detectors.

 Early observations

-The science of physical cosmology as it is practiced today had its subject material defined in the years following the Shapley-Curtis debate when it was determined that the universe had a larger scale than the Milky Way galaxy.
-This was precipitated by observations that established the size and the dynamics of the cosmos that could be explained by Albert Einstein's General Theory of Relativity.
+The science of physical cosmology as it is practiced today had its subject material defined in the years following the Shapley–Curtis debate when it was determined that the universe had a larger scale than the Milky Way.
+This was precipitated by observations that established the size and the dynamics of the cosmos that could be explained by Albert Einstein's general relativity.
 In its infancy, cosmology was a speculative science based on a very limited number of observations and characterized by a dispute between steady state theorists and promoters of Big Bang cosmology.
 It was not until the 1990s and beyond that the astronomical observations would be able to eliminate competing theories and drive the science to the "Golden Age of Cosmology" which was heralded by David Schramm at a National Academy of Sciences colloquium in 1992.